Alissa Czisny: 2013–14 season

-In preparation for the 2013–14 season she skated two sessions per day, gradually increasing the difficulty of her jumps and spins and aiming to add a triple-triple jump combination to her long program.
-She worked regularly with an off-ice trainer and underwent physical therapy daily.
 With the goal of earning a spot on the 2014 U.S. Olympic team, Czisny made her comeback at the 2014 Eastern Great Lakes Regional Championships and won the gold medal with a total score of 145.12 after placing first in both segments.
 This qualified her for the Midwestern Sectionals in November but she withdrew and ended her season because she did not feel fully recovered.

 Post-competitive career

 On June 19, 2014, Czisny decided to retire from competition, due to having had two consecutive surgeries on her left hip, saying she would continue to skate in shows and work as a coach.
 In June 2016, she underwent hip surgery for a third time, this time due to a torn labrum in her right hip.

+Czisny has been touring and performing with Ice Dance International, an ice dance company based in Maine, since 2020.
+She participated in their tenth anniversary tour titled "Soar" that toured across the US in 2025.
+Gabriella Papadakis and Rohene Ward were among the other cast members.